 If the estimates differ, the umpire makes the final determination.

 The umpire’s decision is final and is not appealable.
 You don’t want to take any chances with your most valuable asset.
-Hire an experienced property damage lawyer to navigate your appraisal process and engage expert appraisers that prepare accurate estimates.
+Hire an experienced bad faith insurance attorney to navigate your appraisal process and engage expert appraisers that prepare accurate estimates.